Search for body of missing woman could cost $500,000

 Sallady said engineers have concluded that building a retaining wall would help clear the way to finding Ji’s body.
 The wall would allow crews to pump out water near the Missouri 41 overpass, which is where police believe the body is now.

-But the endeavor comes with a minimum price tag of $500,000, according to
+But the endeavor comes with a minimum price tag of $500,000, according to Salladay.

 The family sought help from the state’s representatives in Congress, U.S. Sen. Roy Blunt and U.S. Rep. Vicky Hartzler, requesting they tap into money from the U.S. Army Corps of Engineers to fund the search for Ji’s body, Salladay said.